 Argo AI Mulling SPAC Or IPO Deal This Year

-Argo AI is considering going public through either a traditional IPO or a transaction with a SPAC.
+Argo AI may be considering going public through either a traditional IPO or a transaction with a SPAC.

 What Happened: Argo AI, an autonomous vehicle startup backed by Ford Motor Co.
 (NYSE: F) and Volkswagen (OTC: VWAGY), is reportedly considering going public as soon as this year, Bloomberg reported, citing people familiar with the startup's plans.